House Ethics Committee reviewing sexual misconduct, obstruction allegations against Matt Gaetz

 The committee, after speaking with over a dozen witnesses and reviewing thousands of pages of documents, said it has found that some allegations merit further review, and it also "identified additional allegations."
 The statement acknowledged "the difficulty in obtaining relevant information from Representative Gaetz and others."

+Multiple sources familiar with the committee's work tell CBS News that at least four women have told the House Ethics Committee in recent months they were paid to go to parties that had sex and drugs that Gaetz attended.
+These sources previously told CBS News at least one of those women said she had sexual relations with Gaetz and Justice Department prosecutors were previously looking at whether she was underage when the sexual relationship began.

-The panel is not taking any further actions on the allegations that Gaetz "may have shared inappropriate images or videos on the House floor, misused state identification records, converted campaign funds to personal use, and/or accepted a bribe or improper gratuity."
+The House Ethics Committee said it is not taking any further actions on the allegations that Gaetz "may have shared inappropriate images or videos on the House floor, misused state identification records, converted campaign funds to personal use, and/or accepted a bribe or improper gratuity."

 CBS News reported in January that investigators with the committee appeared to be taking a deeper look at a closed federal probe into Gaetz.
 The Justice Department last year declined to charge Gaetz in its sex trafficking investigation.
 The four-term congressman has been under investigation for several years to determine if he violated sex trafficking laws and obstructed justice in that probe.
 Gaetz has said he has never paid for sex nor had sex with an underage girl.
 The Ethics Committee put its probe on hold as the Justice Department investigation unfolded.